 James Raggi IV (Lamentations of the Flame Princess)

-For the dutchman it is not often one sees one’s native land portrayed in an rpg supplement.
-Therefore I looked forward to the Magnificent Joop van Ooms but I was somewhat dissapointed at the actual result.
+For the Dutchman it is not often one sees one’s native land portrayed in an rpg supplement.
+Therefore I looked forward to the Magnificent Joop van Ooms but I was somewhat disappointed at the actual result.
 Dat sweet ass coverart though.

 The Magnificent Joop van Ooms is labeled as a module (it is not) concerning the exploits and character of Flamboyant Dutch wizardman Joop van Ooms and his many exciting art related exploits.
 It is ultimately more of a toolkit for creating your own encounter with Ooms.
 16 pages.

 It begins with a brief overview of Amsterdam in 1615, alluding to the Dutch/Spanish insurrection (which was as much a civil war between protestants and Catholics and part of a continent-wide revolt against the dominion of the Habsburgs/Holy Roman Empire) and sketching the general social and political climate (e.g one of immense tolerance and progressivism for that day and age, but then again you have to be if you want to trade properly).
 This is a very excellent primer that should suffice in giving Loftp Amsterdam the verisimilitude it needs for a good adventure.
 It won’t get one.